MyST has basic support for styling your content with CSS. This page describes some common ways to do so.

 For example, below we add a CSS class to an admonition directive to snap it to the right:

-The HTML themes come with a grid system of CSS classes.
-You can use these to position content according to the link above.
+The HTML themes come with a grid system of CSS classes, which can be used out-of-the-box to position content.